clearlinux/clear-linux-documentation/source/gs_creating_bootable_usb.rst

 * A USB stick, formatted as ``ext4``.
 Remember that the process of flashing data to a USB completely deletes the contents of the drive; as always, run ``dd`` with caution.
-* A ClearLinux OS image; the most current version can be found here:
+* A Clear Linux OS for Intel® Architecture image; the most current version can be found here:
   `https://download.clearlinux.org/image <https://download.clearlinux.org/image>`_

     .. tip::